 Neil Sirota's practice encompasses patent litigation, as well as validity and infringement opinions, patent prosecution and counseling on intellectual property matters such as patent procurement strategies and licensing.
 He also has experience litigating trademark, trade dress and copyright issues.

-Over the course of nearly 25 years practicing patent law, Mr. Sirota has developed particular experience representing clients in high technology patent litigation matters before federal district courts nationwide, including multi-district litigation, as well as the International Trade Commission and the Court of Appeals for the Federal Circuit.
+Over the course of more than 25 years practicing patent law, Mr. Sirota has developed particular experience representing clients in high technology patent litigation matters before federal district courts nationwide, including multi-district litigation, as well as the International Trade Commission and the Court of Appeals for the Federal Circuit.
 Mr. Sirota's litigation practice also encompasses contested matters in the U.S. Patent and Trademark Office, including inter partes reviews.

 Mr. Sirota taught intellectual property law for several years as an adjunct professor in the graduate design management program at Pratt Institute.
 Prior to entering law school, he worked at Hazeltine Corporation, where he designed radio frequency circuits for various applications, primarily for use in the testing of receiver/transmitter aircraft identification systems.